trenoncourt/AutoAad/README.md

 # AutoAad
-A microservice REST API to query Azure Active Directory in .net core.
+A microservice REST API to query Azure Active Directory in .net core 2.0.

 If you want to query Azure Active Directory easily with application right.
 Just drop this api on a server, configure and that's it!